tkt-actions/add-issue-links/README.md

 - `link-style` - `body` add an issue link by editing Pull Request body.
   `comment` add an issue link by creating comment to Pull Request.
   (allow "body or "comment".
 Default: "body")
+- `assign-pr-creator-to-issue` - Automatically assign the pull request creator to the related issue.
+  (allow "true" or "false".
+Default: "false")

 #### Body edit example